iamjpsonkar/SystemDesign_Learnings/README.md

     - **Definition**: Create clear and concise documentation for each identified requirement.
     - **Example Documentation Template**:
         - **Requirement ID**: R001
-        - **Description**: The system should allow registered users to add products to their shopping cartS.
+        - **Description**: The system should allow registered users to add products to their shopping carts.
         - **Priority**: High
         - **Stakeholders**: Customers, Sellers
         - **Dependencies/Constraints**: Users must be registered and logged in to add products to the shopping cart.